Animals in the Library Policy

 Statement of Policy

-Service animals are not required to be licensed or certified by a state or local government or training program, or be identified by a special harness or collar.
-As such, individuals with a service animal may not be asked to provide documentation of a disability or authorized use of a service animal.
+Individuals with service animals are not required to show documentation of the service animal or to prove a disability.
+Service animals are not required to be licensed or certified by a state or local government or training program or be identified by a special harness or collar.

 Definitions

-Service animal: Any dog or miniature horse trained to do work or to perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+Service Animal: Any dog or miniature horse trained to do work or to perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 (RCW 49.60.040)

 See Also